swadhinbharat/swadhinbharat.github.io/quotes.md

 - Pray for rain all you like, but dig a well as you do it. - Stephen King
 - Action precedes Motivation. - Robert McKain
 - When you judge another, you do not define them, you define yourself. - Wayne Dyer
+- Bad decision is bad decision.
+No matter you win or lose.